memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 We haven't used specific subsystems, such as `gpio`, which add yet another layer of complexity on top of the basic Devicetree API.
 There are also other, more advanced concepts in Devicetree still that we haven't seen, e.g., _nexus_ nodes.

-However, with what you've learned from this and the previous article about _devicetree_ and _bindings_, you should have no problems looking things up in [Zephyr's official documentation](https://docs.zephyrproject.org/latest/build/dts/index.html), without having to follow too many links due to the missing basics.
+However, with what you've learned from this and the previous article about _Devicetree_ and _bindings_, you should have no problems looking things up in [Zephyr's official documentation](https://docs.zephyrproject.org/latest/build/dts/index.html), without having to follow too many links due to the missing basics.

 > **Note:** The full example application including all the Devicetree files that we've seen throughout this article is available in the [`03_devicetree_semantics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).